Design Story: My Kate Middleton moment

 ‘Prince William’ and me at the opening night in the Stephen Friedman Gallery

 Like so many, American artist Jennifer Rubell was captivated by the idea of Kate - a ‘commoner’ - marrying a prince.
 What would it feel like to be in Kate’s shoes she wondered?!
-She was inspired to create a life size wax sculpture of William, poised like he was in the official engagement photos, that allowed people to link arms with ‘the prince’ and slip their finger into the engagement ring which was attached to William’s arm.
+She was inspired to create a life size wax sculpture of Prince William, poised like he was in the official engagement photos, that allowed people to link arms with ‘the prince’ and slip their finger into a replica of Kate Middelton’s engagement ring which was attached to William’s arm.

 The plan was to have five sculptures which would appear all over the world and would allow women (or men) everywhere to ‘step into Kate’s shoes’.

 I was approached by the Stephen Friedman Gallery in London, who were supporting Jennifer Rubell to create her interactive piece.
-They commissioned renowned french sculptor Daniel Druet to make the life size statue and me to make replicas of the sapphire and diamond cluster engagement ring.
+They commissioned renowned french sculptor Daniel Druet to make the life size statue and me to recreate Kate Middelton’s famous sapphire and diamond cluster engagement ring.

 Design process